 * Subject to change based on attendance

-Imagine playing 18 holes on the most beautiful courses throughout New England—from the Cape’s acclaimed greens designed by architect Rees Jones to Robert Trent Jones Sr.’s masterpiece along New Hampshire’s seacoast.
-The Harvard Club of Boston Golf Society offers an expansive network of clubs in Massachusetts and options all around New England.
+In addition to the Club’s Fitness Facility, the Harvard Club of Boston’s Golf Society gives you access to some of the most beautiful courses throughout New England—from the Cape’s acclaimed greens designed by architect Rees Jones, to Robert Trent Jones Sr.’s masterpiece along New Hampshire’s seacoast.

 “Blackstone National Golf Club in Sutton is an aesthetically beautiful track that winds easily over a hilly landscape, through mature forests, and past old stonewalls.
 When one plays this special course, he or she can feel truly at one with nature and alone with playing partners, as each hole is designed to be separate from the others.” – Tom Landers, Golfing Magazine